 Reading and Phonics

-The children are grouped in Read Write Inc groups, once they have completed the RWInc programme they move to a reading group where they cover inference and deduction skills.
+The children are grouped in Read Write Inc groups, once they have completed the RWInc programme they move to a grammar group focusing specifically on grammar based KPIs.
 They study one text for the whole week then spend a day looking at language, then three days focusing on the KPIs.
 Friday is a read for pleasure day.

 All Ark schools specialise in mathematics – our children study using the Abacus programme of learning.
 Mathematics is increasingly taught using the methods successfully developed in the Far East which gives children a strong grasp of the basics of mathematics that they can then apply successfully in a number of different contexts.
 Every child will also have access to an internationally award-winning online mathematics tutorial programme called Maths Whizz.

 Science stimulates and excites children’s curiosity about the world around them, linking practical experience with ideas.
 Children undertake experiments and investigations through which they acquire and develop scientific knowledge, skills and understanding through a series of topics.

 - Design Technology (DT)